hall-monitor

 How does hall-monitor differ from GitHub's Slack integration?

-GitHub's Slack app notifies you about individual events — a PR opened, a check failed. hall-monitor threads the entire lifecycle of a change into a single Slack thread: PR, CI, reviews, deploy, and incidents.
-You get the full story, not scattered notifications.
+GitHub's Slack app is great at notifying you about individual events — a PR opened, a check failed. hall-monitor threads the entire lifecycle of a change into a single Slack thread: PR open, CI runs, reviews, and the final deploy.
+You get the full story in one place, not a stream of disconnected notifications.

 What permissions does hall-monitor need in Slack?

-hall-monitor requires chat:write, chat:write.public, reactions:read, and channels:history scopes.
-It needs to be invited to each channel you want it to post in.
+hall-monitor requires the ability to read and post messages in channels that it has been invited to and will post in.
 It never reads DMs or private channels you haven't explicitly configured.

 Which CI providers are supported?

-Any CI that reports status via GitHub check runs or check suites works automatically — GitHub Actions, CircleCI, GitLab CI (with GitHub integration), Jenkins (with GitHub plugin), and others.
-No CI-specific configuration needed.
+Any CI service that reports status via GitHub check runs or check suites works automatically — GitHub Actions, CircleCI, GitLab CI (with GitHub integration), Jenkins (with the GitHub plugin), etc. No CI-specific configuration needed.
+If you aren't using GitHub or your CI provider doesn't integrate with GitHub, hall-monitor can also ingest status via its API so you can report results with a custom webhook at any point.

 Can I use hall-monitor with a monorepo?